freenas/freenas-docs/userguide/vms.rst

 :guilabel:`Nic to attach` drop-down menu can be used to specify which physical interface to associate with the VM.

-By default, the VM will receive an auto-generated MAC address.
+By default, the VM will receive an auto-generated random MAC address.
 To override the default with a custom value, input the desired address into the :guilabel:`Mac Address` field.